GatorGauge/GatorGauge/README.md

 ; default: repos/
 ```

-Once done, paste the token in token section.
-Must specify a project but PREFIX
+Once done, paste the token in Token section.
+Must specify a project but keywords
-is optional, and out defaults to current directory.
+is optional, and out defaults to a directory named 'repos' which will be created
+upon running the get command.

 ### Token